Circle of Fourths - a temperamental problem and an orchestral overture

 Here is the whole overture.
 The work was first played by the University of New South Wales Orchestra on Friday, 14 May 2010.
 It was also played in one the Sydney Symphony Orchestra's Playerlink concerts.
 I don't have recordings of either of these, so this is a synthetic performance or orchestral mockup made from the score by Joe Kataldo.

 The score is here.
 The parts are available to any orchestra that would like to perform it: just write to me.
-In this case, however, I ask orchestras to make a small donation to charity, because I don't think that music should be free.

 The octave is an important interval.
 Consider the note A3 (the A below middle C, or the cello A string), which often has the frequency of 220 Hz – 220 vibrations per second, so each vibration takes 1/220 second.
 Go up an octave – eight notes in a major or minor scale – and you reach A4 (the A above middle C, or the violin A string).
 It has 440 vibrations per second.
 Play them together and the higher A has exactly two vibrations during one of the lower A. This means that, after one vibration of the lower A, the pattern repeats.
 This is a large part of the reason why the octave is an extremely harmonious interval.
 Two notes an octave apart fit together really well. ('Harmony' comes from the Greek αρμονα meaning fitting together.)